ortab123/Poll-App/client/README.md

 └── package.json

 🔐 Authentication Flow
-User registers or logs in → gets a JWT token from the server.
+-User registers or logs in → gets a JWT token from the server.

-Token is stored in localStorage.
+-Token is stored in localStorage.

-AuthContext reads token on app load and keeps the user logged in.
+-AuthContext reads token on app load and keeps the user logged in.

-Navbar updates dynamically based on isAuthenticated.
+-Navbar updates dynamically based on isAuthenticated.

-On logout → token is removed → user is redirected to login.
+-On logout → token is removed → user is redirected to login.
 ```